investindex/Advanced/README.md

 Risk management with this approach to options is relatively simple.
 The first aspect is appropriate position sizing.
 Even for someone with a high risk tolerance and a 30-year time horizon, I don't recommend occupying more than 10-15% of your portfolio with options.
 In a portfolio with 90% stock funds and 10% ETF call options, the options will generate at least as much volatility as the stock funds despite being a much smaller portion.
 Exceeding 20% of your portfolio would be very risky, unless you're buying deep ITM options.

 In addition to position sizing, rebalancing is crucial.
-If the underlying securities perform very well in a given year, your options could expand from an initial 10% to 20% or more of the portfolio.
+If the underlying securities perform very well in a given year, your options are likely to expand to a larger part of the portfolio.
 This expansion could keep occurring for years in a long bull market, but you should not allow it.
 There is no way to reliably predict when it will happen, but eventually the underlying ETFs will experience a deep, prolonged drawdown.
-Their prices will fall below the strike price of your options, and the options will expire worthless.
+Their prices will fall below the strike prices of your options, and the options will expire worthless.
+This is why, regardless of risk tolerance, no one should ever invest 100% of their portfolio in options (or highly leveraged ETFs, as we saw with TQQQ and the tech bubble).

-More incoming.
+Disciplined rebalancing needs to occur when options thrive and when they die.
+In a spectacular year when your options expand from 10% to 25% of your portfolio, it's important to restrain yourself.
+When you sell the options, do not reinvest all that money into more options.
+Rebalance so that 10% of the value of your portfolio is reinvested in options, and the rest into your stock funds (assuming 10% is your intended allocation).
+Otherwise, the allocation to options could keep expanding until one year, your options finally expire worthless and blow up a third of your portfolio, erasing all the gains.
+Rebalancing into stock funds is a way to secure those gains.

+On the other hand, when your options expire worthless during a bear market, it's important not to let the disappointment and regret deter you from continuing the strategy.
+If all your options expired worthless, rebalance them from 0% back to 10%.
+If you rebalance correctly year after year, the allocation to options will occasionally go to zero, but your portfolio will be much larger in the long run.

+Most people do not have the risk tolerance or the cold discipline for this approach.
+Carefully consider whether you have the right disposition.

 &nbsp;